ardkastrati/EEGEyeNet/README.md

 # Running the benchmark
 Create a /run directory to save files while running models on the benchmark.
 ## main.py
-To run the benchmark, make sure to uncomment the benchmark() call in main.py
+To run the benchmark, make sure to uncomment the benchmark() call in main.py and enable loading of data.
+The IOHelper will load the dataset that was specified via the settings in config.py
+## benchmark.py
+In benchmark.py we load all models specified in hyperparameters.py and try them with the scoring function corresponding to the task that is benchmarked.

+Models will be tried one after another, save checkpoints to the checkpoint directory specified in config.py.
+Scores of each model are computed and reported.

 # Add Custom Models
+While trying the models we use a common interface called trainer.
+A trainer is an object that implements the following methods: \
+fit() \
+predict(X) \
+save() \
+load() \
 ## Implementation of custom models
+To implement your own custom model make sure that you create a class that implements the above methods.

 ## Adding custom models to our benchmark pipeline